wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

     - For customers who are heavily investing in Spark and have data warehousing needs, we recommend both Azure Databricks and Azure Synapse.

+8. How does Azure support deploying the models as web services so that they can easily be invoked from client applications?
+How does a model get deployed as a webservice?

+    By using Azure Machine Learning in the solution, WWI will be able to take the models trained elsewhere in the solution and deploy them as REST webservices that are hosted in the Azure Kuberenetes Services.
+They can deploy the webservices from AKS using the Azure Machine Learning SDK.
+Model deployment typically involves creating a scoring web service script that contains the logic of the web service.
+This script loads the model from disk and then uses the model for scoring and returns the scored result.
+By integrating with the Azure Machine Learning model registry, the scoring script can automatically pull the latest model directly from the Azure Machine Learning model registry when the webservice first starts up, ensuring that the web service is always using the latest model, if this is desired.
+Web services deployed in this fashion can be configured to expose a Swagger OpenAPI endpoint that makes it easy for developers by providing auto-generated documentation and the ability to create client libraries for invoking the web service using developer tools.

+9. What does the model re-training process look like in Azure?
+How can WWI data scientists train and evaluate new models but also ensure this re-training becomes part of the DevOps process used to deploy any updates to the application.
+Can Azure help them orchestrate updates to the client applications, the machine learning API's and the models that power the API's?

+    The model re-training process can be fully integrated with the DevOps process in an approach referred to as MLOps.
+This approach leverages Azure DevOps.
+The overall approach is to orchestrate continuous integration and continuous delivery Azure Pipelines from Azure DevOps.
+These pipelines are triggered by changes to artifacts that describe a machine learning pipeline, that is created with the Azure Machine Learning SDK.
+For example, checking in a change to the model training script executes the Azure Pipelines Build Pipeline, which trains (or re-trains) the model and creates the container image.
+Then this triggers an Azure Pipelines Release pipeline that deploys the model as a web service, by using the Docker image that was created in the Build pipeline.
+Once in production, the scoring web service is monitored using a combination of Application Insights and Azure Storage.
+This approach enables the deployment pipeline to be re-run to update any component of the solution, included models which have been re-trained.

 ## Customer quote (to be read back to the attendees at the end)